soupi/learn-haskell-blog-generator/src/06-errors_and_files/03-exceptions.md

 </details>

-There's action a custom function that does a similar thing to `bracket (openFile file <mode>) hClose`, it's called [withFile](https://hackage.haskell.org/package/base-4.17.0.0/docs/System-IO.html#v:withFile).
+There's actually a custom function that does a similar thing to `bracket (openFile file <mode>) hClose`, it's called [withFile](https://hackage.haskell.org/package/base-4.17.0.0/docs/System-IO.html#v:withFile).
 Keep an eye out for functions that start with the prefix `with`; they are probably using the